 - 1. Warning-do not operate this machine unless you are trained.

-- 2. Engine-stop
+- 2. Engine-shut off

 - 3. Engine-run

 - 4. Trencher chain-reverse

 - 5. Trencher chain-forward

 - 6. Trencher chain-off

 - 7. Engine throttle

 - 8. Fast

 - 9. Slow

 - 10. Choke

 - 11. On/Closed

 - 12. Off/Open

-- 13. Read the Operator's Manual before starting the engine; to start the engine, move the trencher-control lever into the OFF position, place the traction control in the NEUTRAL position, move the throttle lever to the FAST position, engage the choke, turn the key to the Run position, and disengage the parking brake once the engine has started.
+- 13. Read the Operator's Manual before starting the engine; to start the engine, move the trencher control lever into the Off position, place the traction control in Neutral, move the engine speed to Fast and the choke to On/Closed, turn the key to run, and release the parking brake once the engine has started.

-- 14. Read the Operator's Manual before operating the trencher; to operate the trencher, lower the boom, move the trencher-control lever to the reference bar, pull the traction control rearward to move in reverse and dig the trench.
+- 14. Read the Operator's Manual before operating the trencher; to operate the trencher, lower the boom, move the trencher control lever to the reference bar, pull the traction control rearward to move in reverse and dig the trench.

-- Cutting/dismemberment hazard of bystanders, trencher-keep bystanders a safe distance away from the machine; do not operate the trencher chain while transporting the machine - 2.
-Explosion hazard, fueling-shut off the engine and extinguish all flames when fueling. - 3.
-Tipping/crushing hazard-lower the boom when operating on slopes. - 4.
-Warning-stay away from moving parts; wait for all moving parts to stop - Warning-lower the boom, engage the parking brake, shut off the engine, and remove the key before leaving the machine.
+- 1. Cutting/dismemberment hazard, trencher-keep bystanders away; do not operate the trencher chain while transporting the machine. - 2.
+Explosion hazard, fueling-shut off the engine and extinguish 7.
+Boom elevation all flames when fueling. - 3.
+Tipping/crushing hazard-lower the trencher head when operating on slopes. - Warning-stay away from moving parts; wait for all moving parts to stop. - 5.
+Warning-lower the boom, engage the parking brake and shut off the engine, and remove the key before leaving the machine.

-- Explosion hazard; shock hazard-do not use machine near buried utility lines; contact the proper agencies before digging.
+- 6. Explosion hazard; electrical shock hazard-do not operate if power lines may be present; call your local utility company.

-- 7. Boom elevation

-- 8. Lower the boom
+- 8. Lower the boom.

-- 9. Raise the boom
+- 9. Raise the boom.